TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-responseheaders.md

 **Status Code** | **Explanation**
 --- | ---
 ***404*** | Concurrent operations that attempts to delete and update the same edge or vertex simultaneously.
 Error message `"Owner resource does not exist"` indicates that specified database or collection is incorrect in connection parameters in `/dbs/<database name>/colls/<collection or graph name>` format.
-***409*** | Request encountered a conflicting write operation.
-This usually happens when vertex or an edge with an identifier already exists in the graph.
+***409*** | `Conflicting request to resource has been attempted.
+Retry to avoid conflicts.` This usually happens when vertex or an edge with an identifier already exists in the graph.
+***412*** | Status code is usually complemented with error message `"PreconditionFailedException": One of the specified pre-condition is not met`.
+This is indicative of an optimistic concurrency control violation between reading an edge or vertex and writing it back to the store after modification.
+Most common situations when this occurs is property modification, for example `g.V('identifier').property('name','value')`.
+Gremlin engine would read the vertex, perform modification and write it back.
+If two traversals concurrently read and write the same vertex or an edge one of them will receive this error.
+It is recommended to retry traversal again.
 ***429***  | Request was throttled and should be retried after value in ***x-ms-retry-after-ms***.
+***500*** | Error message that contains `"NotFoundException: Entity with the specified id does not exist in the system."` indicates that a database and/or collection was re-created with the same name.
+This error will disappear within 5 minutes as change propagates and invalidates caches in different Cosmos DB components.

 ## **Recommended Documents**